 Other special elements include a luggage rack, machined from solid billets of aluminum and mounted behind the roll hoops.
 The total dimensions of the front and rear track are 1,625 mm and 1,645 mm respectively, while the kerb weight comes in at 3,142 pounds.

-Power comes from the same Audi-sourced 4.2-liter V-8 as the hardtop, rated at about 400 horsepower and 354 pound-feet of torque.
+Power comes from the same Audi-sourced 4.2-liter V-8 as the coupe, rated at about 400 horsepower and 354 pound-feet of torque.
 Shifting duties are taken care of with a either a Getrag manual or ZF auto gearbox, both with six speeds, and drive sent to the rear wheels.
 The Aileron delivers a top speed of 187 mph and accelerates from standstill to 60 mph in a mere 4.5 seconds.

 Under the pretty sheet metal is a lightweight aluminum mid-engine chassis with independent double-wishbone suspension both front and rear.
 Stopping power is supplied by respected brake company AP Racing and these are fitted with black calipers with the Spyker logo.
 Carbon ceramic brakes will be available as an option.